Reanalyzing DESI DR1: 2. Constraints on Dark Energy, Spatial Curvature, and Neutrino Masses: Results

 When allowing the equation-of-state parameters $w_0$ and $w_a$ to vary, we find significantly weaker constraints on the neutrino mass bound (see Fig.\,\ref{fig:mnu}), which becomes consistent with both the normal and inverted mass ordering scenarios at $95\%$ CL for all combinations of datasets.
 Here, we find significant utility of the FS data, with the upper limit on $M_\nu$ tightening by more than $20\%$ relative to the $\cmb+\bao$ result.
-To further constrain the expansion history in the $\wa$ background, we include the SNe measurements, which give consistent parameter constraints across the three samples, tightening the neutrino mass bound by approximately $20\%$.
+To further constrain the expansion history in the $\wa$ background, we include the SNe measurements, which give consistent parameter constraints across the three samples, tightening the neutrino mass bound by approximately $20\%$. \resub{In the $\wa$ background, the data cannot discriminate between the neutrino mass ordering scenarios, with all analyses remaining consistent with the inverted mass ordering scenario within $2\sigma$.}

 Allowing spatial curvature to vary also relaxes the upper limit on the neutrino mass, although the effect is smaller than for $\wa$.
 In this case, the inclusion of the FS information improves the neutrino mass constraint by about $10\%$.
-We do not include the supernova data here as they do not provide a significant improvement in parameter constraints in the $\OmK$ scenario.
+We do not include the supernova data here as they do not provide a significant improvement in parameter constraints in the $\OmK$ scenario. \resub{The $\cmb+\bao+P_\ell+B_0$ data disfavor the inverted mass ordering scenario at the $2\sigma$ level, whilst the other analyses remain consistent with both neutrino mass hierarchies.}

 Finally, we note that the bounds given above assume the physical prior $M_\nu>0$.
-The 95\% upper limits would increase considerably when adopting more restrictive priors from terrestrial neutrino oscillation experiments ($M_\nu\geq0.059\eV$ or $M_\nu\geq0.10\eV$), e.g.,~\cite{DESI:2025zgx,DESI:2025ejh}.
+The 95\% upper limits would increase considerably when adopting more restrictive priors from terrestrial neutrino oscillation experiments ($M_\nu\geq0.058\eV$ or $M_\nu\geq0.098\eV$), e.g.,~\cite{DESI:2025zgx,DESI:2025ejh}. \resub{It will also be interesting to explore the implications of negative `effective' neutrino masses, which have recently been discussed~\cite{Green:2024xbb,Craig:2024tky,Elbers:2024sha}.
+When extending $M_\nu$ to negative values, most of the posterior mass and its peak lie at $M_{\nu,{\rm eff}}<0$, indicating some tensions between the CMB and DESI results within the $\ld$ model~\cite{DESI:2025ejh}.
+We do not expect the results to change significantly after incorporating the full-shape measurements.
+We leave this task for future work.} \resub{Finally, we note that in all DESI analyses involving massive neutrinos, the measurements of the weak-lensing amplitude $S_8$ are consistent with the joint DES Y3+KiDS-1000 analysis~\cite{Kilo-DegreeSurvey:2023gfr} within $2.2\sigma$ and with the more recent KiDS-Legacy constraint~\cite{Wright:2025xka} within $1\sigma$.}